-The Massachusetts State Board of Higher Education charters degrees at the BAC and has approved the College to offer the undergraduate and graduate (master) degrees in Architecture, Interior Architecture (formerly Interior Design), Landscape Architecture and Design Studies.
+The Massachusetts State Board of Higher Education charters degrees at the BAC and has approved the College to offer the undergraduate and graduate degrees in Architecture, Interior Architecture (formerly Interior Design), Landscape Architecture and Design Studies.
 The BAC is accredited by the New England Commission of Higher Education (NECHE).
-The B. Arch program has been accredited by the National Architectural Accrediting Board (NAAB) since 1971.
-The M. Arch program has been accredited by NAAB since 2002.
-The BIA and MIA have been accredited by the Council for Interior Design Accreditation (CIDA) since 1997.
-In 2013, the BLA program received the full term of six years of accreditation, and in 2016, the MLA program received the full term of six years of accreditation by the Landscape Architecture Accreditation Board (LAAB).
+The Bachelor of Architecture program has been accredited by the National Architectural Accrediting Board (NAAB) since 1971.
+The Master of Architecture program has been accredited by NAAB since 2002.
+The Bachelor of Interior Architecture and Master Interior Architecture have been accredited by the Council for Interior Design Accreditation (CIDA) since 1997.
+In 2013, the Bachelor of Landscape Architecture program received the full term of six years of accreditation, and in 2016, the Master Landscape Architecture program received the full term of six years of accreditation by the Landscape Architecture Accreditation Board (LAAB).